 I’ve never owned a dog before

-In my first post about escaping the worst part of the year in the UK, Winter Blues I told you a little fly had fallen into the ointment.
+In Part 1 Winter Blues I moaned and moaned about escaping the worst part of the year in the UK!
+I told you a little fly had fallen into the ointment.
 Well actually it wasn’t a fly, it turned out to be a dog…

 I had reached my 60s and had never owned a mutt!
 I’d always put it off.
 I thought it would be unfair to leave a dog at home all day while I was out at work.
 Then I thought about the damage a dog could do if left alone all day.
 Although inwardly I craved the company of my own dog I’d convinced myself it was the wrong thing to do.

 A chihuahua is what I will have

 My wife suggested that as I’m over 6 feet tall, perhaps a bigger dog might be more suitable.
 A Newfoundland maybe?
 A Great Dane perhaps?
 I replied What,in our house?

 No. I was adamant – a chihuahua was what I wanted.
 A chihuahua is what I would have.
 I had set my heart on a small breed as we only have a small home, and the breed would be a chihuahua.

 The yearning for a dog meant that my searches on Gumtree yielded what looked like the perfect hound.
 He looked very attractive in photos and behaved very feistily when playing with his little brothers and sisters in videos the owners sent me on request.